stell2026/Anima/README.md

 ## ✨ What's New

-### φ Recursively — Integration Now Shapes the Next Prior
+### Ф Recursively — Integration Now Shapes the Next Prior

 Previously φ only affected `epistemic_trust`.
 Now after each flash, φ_posterior shifts `prior_mu` toward `posterior_mu` proportionally to the level of integration.
 High φ means the system integrated the experience well — the prior becomes more stable (sigma narrows).
 Low φ — the prior stays wide, less prone to updating.